CSS Art – How to Make a Simple House

 Let’s set the width and height properties.

-• We set the width property to 500px.
+- We set the

-• The height property we set to 421px.
+property we set to421px

 Next, let’s set the light gray border.

-• We make the light gray border with border: 5px solid lightgray;.
-The border is 5px thick, solid, and we set the border color property with lightgray.
+.
 For the code to work, make sure you have a space between the all three property values.

 Let’s set the background color and position property.

-• Last, we set the position property to relative.
+. - Last, we set the

 We finished the background.
 Next we’ll work on the brown wall.